scoconno/scoconno.github.io/metaphysics/introduction/Handout.md

 Suppose that 2 expresses someone's sincerest belief.
 You know now that 1, since it is not a statement, could never be used to support that belief.
 So, you know that anyone who tries to prove 2 by claiming 1 is offering no real argument at all.

 **NB: These are self-assessment exercises.
 Do not submit them to me.
-Use this answer key [here](/examined/Intro/Answers).
-There are more practice questions in the textbook.**

 ### Exercise 1: